gdiet/backup/README.md

 In addition to the usual `repo=<target directory>` parameter, the `reclaim-space` utility accepts an optional `keepDays=[number]` parameter (the `keepDays=` part can be omitted) that can be used to specify that recently deleted files should not be reclaimed.
 Without this parameter, all deleted files are reclaimed.

+When the reclaim process is finished, the `reclaim-space` utility compacts the database file, then exits.

 ### Clean Up Repository Files

 In the `log` subdirectory of the installation directory, up to 1 GB of log files are stored.
 They are useful for getting insights into how DedupFS was used.
 You can delete them if you don't need them.